masamunexs/ptv_api_client/docs/DisruptionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **disruptionsGetDisruptionsByRouteAndStop**
-> V3DisruptionsResponse disruptionsGetDisruptionsByRouteAndStop(routeId, stopId, disruptionStatus, token)
+> V3DisruptionsResponse disruptionsGetDisruptionsByRouteAndStop(routeId, stopId, disruptionStatus)

 View all disruptions for a particular route and stop